cdlhub/dpwgen/README.md

 ## Installation

-Use Go tool to install `dpwgen` executable on any platform (Linux, macOS, and Windows):
+Use Go tool to install `dpwgen` executable on any platform (Linux, macOS, or Windows):

 ```sh
 go get -v github.com/cdlhub/dpwgen